bloomberg/go-testgroup/README.markdown

 ok  	command-line-arguments	0.014s
 ```

-### RunInParallel
+#### In parallel

 `RunInParallel` runs a group's subtests in parallel.

-It wraps a parent test
-around your subtests to ensure that the `PreGroup`/`PostGroup` hooks run at the
-correct time.
-You do not need to call `t.Parallel()` inside your tests &ndash;
+When using this mode, **you must not call `t.Parallel()` inside your tests**
-`testgroup` does this for you.
+&ndash; `testgroup` does this for you.

+In order to make sure [hooks](#prepost-group-and-prepost-test-hooks) run at the
+correct time, `RunInParallel` wraps a parent test around your subtests.
+By
-By default, the parent test is named `_`, but you can override this by setting
+default, the parent test is named `_`, but you can override this by setting
 `RunInParallelParentTestName`.

-Here's a similar contrived example that uses `RunInParallel` instead of
-`RunSerially`:
+The execution order of subtests and hooks looks like this:

+1. Run `PreGroup`.
+2. In parallel, run the following sequence of steps for each subtest:
+   1. Run `PreTest`.
+   2. Run the subtest method.
+   3. Run `PostTest`.
+3. After all subtests finish, run `PostGroup`.

+Here's another contrived example:

 ```go
 func TestParallel(t *testing.T) {